 2 The amendment in the Prostitution Amendment Act 2008 s.
 34 is not included because the Schedule it sought to amend had been deleted by the Teacher Registration Act 2012 s.
 167 before the amendment purported to come into operation.

-3 On the date as at which this reprint was prepared, the Teacher Registration Act 2012 s.
-132 had not come into operation.
-It reads as follows:

-132. Western Australian College of Teaching Act 2004 repealed

-(1) The Western Australian College of Teaching Act 2004 is repealed.

-(2) If, when this section comes into operation, Part 9 Division 1 is not in operation, then Part 9 Division 1 is repealed.